 All of the above four areas and more are covered in detail in other web pages on our site.

-Francis Wilks & Jones is the county’s foremost firm of freezing order solicitors.
+Francis Wilks & Jones is the county’s foremost firm of freezing injunction solicitors.
 If you are considering applying for a freezing order, or defending one, speak to one of our expert team today.
 Don’t settle for second best.